If you need power that you can rely upon and you have regular access to sunlight, then you should consider a solar generator.

 If you need to run a lot of equipment outdoors, then this is a great choice to do it from.
 It also has a ton of ports that can deliver power to a wide range of devices.

-You can find the Renogy Lycan Powerbox on Amazon.
+You can find the Renogy Lycan Powerbox online.

 Goal Zero Yeti 1400 Portable Power Station